 Some States are Trying to Limit Vote-by-Mail

+Sadly, many Republican-control legislatures have tried to constrain mail-in voting in response to widely debunked claims of large-scale voter fraud during the 2020 general election.
 The National Committee believes that the best system of voting is one that encourages the maximum number of legitimate votes cast, with safety and convenience being two essential pillars of such a system.
-Given the advantages and encouraging results of the nation’s vote-by-mail experience, and the paucity of evidence of voter fraud, the National Committee questions why so many states are moving in the opposite direction – to discourage vote-by-mail.
-As of February 19, 2021, according to the Brennan Center, a nonpartisan law and policy organization, there are 253 bills with provisions that restrict voting access pending in 43 states.
+Given the advantages and encouraging results of the nation’s vote-by-mail experience, and the lack of evidence of voter fraud, the National Committee questions why so many states are moving in the opposite direction – to discourage vote-by-mail.
+As of May 28, 2021, according to the Brennan Center, a nonpartisan law and policy organization, there are 389 bills with provisions that restrict voting access pending in 48 states.
 More than a quarter of these voting and election bills address absentee voting procedures.

 The legislative restrictions on vote-by-mail procedures include eliminating no-excuse mail voting, making it more difficult to request absentee ballots, restricting who can assist voters with their absentee ballots and requiring mail ballots be notarized and returned in person.
 Arizona, Georgia and Pennsylvania are among the states proposing the most restrictions.
 All of these proposals constitute an attack on the ability of seniors to exercise their right to vote.
 This is particularly ironic given the fact that some GOP legislators expanded vote-by-mail to capture the senior vote which has generally sided with Republicans in this century.
 In Oregon and Washington, Republican legislatures championed the transition to vote-by-mail.
 Republicans in Arizona pioneered the state’s mail-in balloting system, which now accounts for about 80 percent of the state’s vote.
 Older Republican voters in Florida have dominated absentee voting for the last 20 years.